 For completeness, let us also mention that investigations of the spectral gap (or spectral properties) for Jacobi operators \cite{Moerbeke,Teschl00} and Schrödinger-type operators on graph-like structures such as combinatorial graphs \cite{KellerLenzGraphs} and metric graphs \cite{BerkolaikoKuchmentBook,KurasovBook} are quite common.
 Regarding the discrete case, let us refer to \cite{FCLP18,LenzDirichlet,JostMulasMuench,BrSe24}; for the metric case, one may consult \cite{KM13,KKMM16,BandLevy,RohlederTree,BKKM17} and references therein.

 Our paper is organized as follows: In Section~\ref{SecModel} we introduce the basic setting and the class of Schrödinger operators considered.
 In Section~\ref{SectionEstimates} we then derive upper and lower bounds on the two lowest eigenvalues.
-Finally, in Section~\ref{SectionMainResultsI} we use these estimates to prove our main result (Theorem~\ref{Theorem bounds accumulation points general potential} and Theorem~\ref{Theorem convergence}) and hereby resolve a conjecture from \cite[Section~4]{KY} (Corollary~\ref{Corollary proof conjecture special case J = 0} and Theorem~\ref{Theorem convergence}.
+Finally, in Sections~\ref{SectionMainResultsI} and~\ref{SectionMainResultsII}, we use these estimates to prove our main results (Theorem~\ref{Theorem bounds accumulation points general potential} and Theorem~\ref{Theorem convergence}) and hereby resolve a conjecture from \cite[Section~4]{KY}, see in particular Corollary~\ref{C_1 proof conjecture special case J = 0} and Theorem~\ref{Theorem convergence}.
 In the Appendix~\ref{Appendix}, we derive auxiliary results that we use in Section~\ref{SectionMainResultsII}.